Ice of fame

 LINCOLN INDIANAPOLIS BOANO

-LORRAINE DIETRICH B3/6 SPORT
+LORRAINE DIETRICH B3/6 SPORT LE MANS

 MASERATI 4CL

-MASERATI A6GCS/53 PININ FARINA BERLINETTA
+MASERATI A6GCS/53 BERLINETTA PININ FARINA

 MASERATI TIPO 61 BIRDCAGE V12